Robert L. Abell

 Robert L. Abell opened the Robert Abell Law office in Lexington, Kentucky in 1991.
 Before this he worked as a public defender for the Legal Aid Society of New York City representing people accused of crimes in the boroughs of Manhattan, Brooklyn, Queens, Bronx and Staten Island.
 He previously worked for a large Louisville-based law firm, Greenebaum Doll McDonald.
 While attending Tulane University Law School in New Orleans, Robert worked as a law clerk for United States District Judge A. J. McNamara, as a research assistant for the late and great and very much missed David Gelfand, a Tulane Law school professor, great friend and mentor, and interned at the Orleans Parish District Attorney's Office where he met Harry Connick, Jr., whose father, Harry Connick, Sr., was then the District Attorney for New Orleans.

 A Kentucky native raised in Independence, Robert and his wife, Patty, who is a performer with the Lexington Singers, have two daughters, Annalee and Sara.
 Annalee is a graduate of Georgetown University in Washington, DC, where she was a member of its varsity women's volleyball team, and is now a teacher at Washington Jesuit Academy, the head volleyball coach at Georgetown Visitation Preparatory School, and she served previously as a history and geography teacher at St. Xavier High School in Louisville, an assistant volleyball coach for Henry Clay High School and coached a team at KIVA.
-Sara, an accomplished pianist, is a graduate of the University of Kentucky and, most recently, received her Doctor of Medicine degree from the University of Louisville Medical School, where she is nearing completion of her second year of residency in psychiatry.
+Sara, an accomplished pianist, is a graduate of the University of Kentucky and, most recently, received her Doctor of Medicine degree from the University of Louisville Medical School, where she is nearing completion of her third year of residency in psychiatry.

 Education: